01 of 05

 Hunting Creek Lake

 Cunningham Falls Park has a recreation area with a 44-acre lake, Hunting Creek Lake, for swimming, boating, and fishing.
 You can dip in the lake at three designated swimming areas between Memorial Day and Labor Day; lifeguards are on duty daily between 11 a.m. and 6 p.m.
 The narrow sandy strip at the lake's edge and the grassy slopes leading down to it fill quickly on summer weekends, so arrive early to stake a spot.
-Park staff turn away cars after they reach the daily visitor quota.Continue to 5 of 5 below.
+Park staff turns away cars after they reach the daily visitor quota.Continue to 5 of 5 below.

 05 of 05